rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 It was believed in ancient Judaism and in ancient Christianity that the spirits of dead nephilim are among the ranks of demons.

 ???+ warning "Sethite View"
-    The [Sethite View](https://www.khouse.org/articles/1997/110/) is a modern understanding of "sons of God" as referring to the male descendents of Seth, and the "daughters of men" referring to the female descendents of Cain.
-This view ignores scripture itself (both canonical and apocryphal) as well as ignoring tradition.
+    The [Sethite view](https://www.khouse.org/articles/1997/110/) is a [modern](../modern-views/index.md) understanding of "sons of God" as referring to the male descendents of Seth, and the "daughters of men" referring to the female descendents of Cain.
+This view ignores scripture completely (both canonical and apocryphal) as well as ignoring tradition.
-    The Sethite View is a naive attempt to de-mythologize the Christian mythos, attempting to make it more appealing to other worldviews (especially materialist worldviews), but ultimately it creates contradictions and absurdity.
+    The Sethite view is a naive attempt to de-mythologize the Christian mythos, attempting to make it more appealing to pagan and secular worldviews (especially materialist worldviews), but ultimately it creates contradictions and absurdity.